 You'll also save a lot of energy and money on bag fees.
 If you can check your bags through to your final airport destination, you won't have to carry them around, which becomes important if they are bulky, heavy, or if you have to change terminals.
 When checking your bags at the airport, always make sure that the tag they put on your bag indicates the correct destination.

 So, you've checked your bags and now you have a few hours to spend at the airport.
 Or you have more than a few hours before your next connection, and you'd like to leave the airport but not with all those carry-ons.
 Is there a place where you can store them at Phoenix Sky Harbor International Airport?
-Unfortunately, there are no public lockers at Sky Harbor.
+Unfortunately, due to Federal security restrictions imposed by the Transportation Security Administration, Sky Harbor does not offer any type of storage at the airport.